subnetter/subnet-docs/versioned_docs/version-0.1.0/unp/messaging.md

 The Subnet Network Protocol (a.k.a SUB) is a message-oriented protocol built on-top of TCP/IP.
 A direct message is a 1:1 message sent from one entity (sender) to another entity (receiver) using the SUB network protocol.
 An entity is a `Service Provider Node` operated by a service provider, or a user's `client` running on his mobile device or computer.
 This document described how direct messages are sent in SUB.

-SUB doesn't make strong assumptions regarding clients Inetrnet connectivity.
+SUB doesn't make strong assumptions regarding clients Internet connectivity.
 It is assumed that clients use mobile devices, may not be able to receive incoming TCP/IP connections requests, go offline and online often and frequently change their IP address.
-These assumptions is based on the actuall typical configuration and usage patterns of mobile devices.
+These assumptions is based on the actually typical configuration and usage patterns of mobile devices.

 The core direct messaging algorithm described in this document is one of the fundamental networking algorithms in SUB.
 Many platform features and higher-level SUB algorithms utilize the core direct messaging algorithm.
 For example,  the `status updates` and the `group messaging` algorithms.